 Now here is a tough one for many people to accept.
 Wouldn’t it be unfair that although creation with evil being present is necessary, God in God’s perfection doesn’t have to experience it?
 Only if there is no evil within God.
 In an aspect monism this isn’t the case.
 God is a living God, God has a Life.
 If there is only the One then evil resides in the One and, in fact, is created by the One.
 But such is life, and if there is a Divine Life then the divine also includes evil.
 From a moral point of view, since aspects of God both create and experience evil, so does God.
 The Author is responsible for both life and the evil within it.
 What this means is that God is not in some pure state, untouched by evil.
 Rather, the Living God is in the midst of the struggle of life both causing the good and evil and experiencing their effects as well.

 Certainly, we should oppose evil in the most vigorous way.
 This is also God opposing the evil tendencies in life.
 But there are factors that should be considered.
 Psychology tells us that the most evil among us have often experienced significant trials.
 This may include nature and nurture.
 In the most evil of individuals there may be genetic predispositions that are an influence.
 Or there may be environmental issues in play: parenting, cultural situations, etc. Life imposes these on individuals.
-But within all that there is still the divine depth within.
+But within all that there is still the divine transcendent depth within.
 It is ever present and tries to exert its influence.
 However, there is a freedom to embrace it or reject it.
 Thus is life.
 In each aspect, God struggles with this dichotomy in each individual.
 This is the courage of being, as Paul Tillich talked about in his “The Courage to Be”.
 It is God embracing what it means to be a constrained being, with all its ambiguity and challenges.
 I think we need to take life more seriously.
 It is a gift.
 It recognizes that the stasis of perfection is not something to wish for.
 Life is dynamic.
 It is not perfection.
 It embraces what it means to live, to struggle, to strive for the good and at times fail.

 Now, this scenario doesn’t suggest complacency toward evil.
 To the contrary.
 Intuitional revelation as encoded in wisdom literature resoundingly calls for a struggle against evil.
 So the Divine Life entails a struggle for good over evil and if there is no resolution in the offing (Rejecting World Rejection) then this struggle is eternal.

 One of the starkest examples of the problem of evil is when children are affected.
 Why should children, who are so innocent, have to suffer and die.
 How could a loving God allow that?
 This seems especially cruel if God is seen as some passive bystander.
 But who is it that suffers and dies?
 In an aspect monism, it is literally God.
 In an aspect monism, it is God, as the child, who suffers and dies.
-It is God both as the Author and in each aspect who suffer the vicissitudes of life and the horrors it sometimes presents.
+It is God both as the Author and in each aspect who suffers the vicissitudes of life and the horrors it sometimes presents.
 As the Author of Life, a part of God suffers and dies.
 For anyone who has lost a child or someone they love, it is like losing part of oneself.
 A deep, deep pain.
 This is the pain that God experiences in every instance of suffering and death throughout creation.
 There must be something so valuable and wonderful about life and living it that God would choose to take it on.
-God is not some detached sovereign watching from afar but rather is right in the midst of all the ambiguity, conflict, pain and death, literally.
+God is not some detached sovereign watching from afar but rather is right in the midst of all the ambiguity, conflict, pain, and death, literally.
 Perhaps this is a mitigating factor worth considering.